gushogg-blake/svelte-view-engine/readme.md

 Props/payload
 =============

-The svelte-view-engine/payload module exposes a global variable called `props` that makes the view locals available to pages, server-side and client-side.
-To use the data client-side, set the `props` variable in your root template before the `${js}` placeholder:
+The `svelte-view-engine/payload` module uses a global variable called `props` to make the view locals available to pages.

+svelte-view-engine makes it available to pages at SSR render time.
+To use the data clientside, set the `props` variable in your root template before the `${js}` placeholder:

 ```html
 ...